dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-05-29

-- Rollerskated and skateboarded at the Centenial Bike Way
+- Roller-skated and skateboarded at the Centennial Bike Way

 ## 2021-05-30

 - Played with Maxi at Nordon Park and backyard
-- Played with Calton at the school playground
+- Played with Colton at the school playground

 ## 2021-05-31